Skip to content

 Complete Air Fryer Cooking Times Chart

-Use this as your reference for common foods.
-All temperatures are in Fahrenheit; all times assume a single layer in the air fryer basket without crowding.
+Use this as your go-to reference.
+All temperatures are in Fahrenheit, and all times assume a single layer in the basket without crowding — that part matters a lot.

 Air Fryer Pro Tips From Experience